Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 5. Performance in Winter:

-Cheap lights, in contrast, often stop working entirely in winter due to low-capacity batteries, inefficient solar panels, and lack of adaptive features.
+Cheap lights, in contrast, often stop working entirely in winter due to low-capacity batteries, inefficient panels, and lack of adaptive features.

 6. Price vs. Longevity:

-While premium solar deck lights cost more upfront, they typically last 3-5 years or longer with proper care, offering better long-term value.
+While premium deck lights cost more upfront, they typically last 3-5 years or longer with proper care, offering better long-term value.
 Cheaper lights may seem like a bargain initially, but they often fail within 6-12 months, requiring frequent replacements that add up over time.

 7. Design and Aesthetics: